Skip to main content

 tip

 You can edit the Agent Card at any time.
-Use the /config command or update the card directly in public/.well-known/agent-card.json.
+Use the /config command or other methods, as shown in Configure the Agent.

 Next steps